AnukulPK/AnukulPK/README.md

 - I excel in learning and working with new tech stacks and execute big ideas within given constraints.
 - A rational thinker who trusts a data-driven decision-making process.

-I can align, and lead, and I am capable of growing world-class product teams.
+- I can align and lead, and I am capable of growing world-class product teams.
-- I love to win but always focus on ensuring that my team wins is a lot more satisfying.
+- I love to win, but focusing on ensuring that my team wins is a lot more satisfying.
 - I am passionate about tech and love to speak about it.
 - I love to express my opinions on topics related to tech, code, and sports.